YuiCtwo/TinymongoServer/README.md

 - `--host`: the host address of the server,default: `127.0.0.1`
 - `--port`: the port number of the server, default: `27018`, as `27017` is officially used by MongoDB.

-Then, try connecting to the server using some clients like **Mongodb Compass** and enjoy using MongoDB stored in TINY FILES! :smile:
+Then, try connecting to the server using some clients like **Mongodb Compass**.

 # Acknowledgements